 COVID-19 Shoot Guidelines

-On the whole, commercial shoots cannot be done from home and therefore the following guidelines have been set out by us, using existing guidelines from the Government, the APA (Advertising Producers Association) and the AOP (Association of Photographers) and will be updated in response to feedback on how they work in practice and new legislation and regulation.
+Commercial shoots cannot be done from home and therefore the following guidelines have been set out by us, using existing guidelines from the Government, the APA (Advertising Producers Association) and the AOP (Association of Photographers).
+These will be updated in response to feedback on how they work in practice and new legislation and regulation.

 ● The time between exposure to Covid-19 and the moment when symptoms start is commonly around five to six days but can range from one to 14 days.